NeedaMehmud/react-portfolio/README.md

 # react-portfolio

-Updated portfolio using React and Tailwind
+Updated portfolio using React, Tailwind, and Fort-Awesome

 ## User Story